das-developers/das2dlm/README.md

 The code above is not memory or time efficient.
 Since the SHAPE field for the frequency centers has a degenerate flag in the first index.
-We can spare ourselfs alot of unnecessary memory usage if we just get a slice of frequencies for any valid first index.
+We can spare ourselves alot of unnecessary memory usage if we just get a slice of frequencies for any valid first index.
 The code below illustrates a slice operation:

 ```idl